tshaffer/chatorama/packages/chatalog/backend/scripts/promptForSubsequentImports.md

 Constraints:

-Use human-friendly labels, e.g. "Personal Health & Nutrition".
+Use human-friendly names.

-Do NOT include IDs here; just the "name".
+Do NOT include IDs here (v2 assigns IDs elsewhere).

-Reuse existing subjects from ai-hierarchy-for-ai-v2.json by name; only add a subject here if you truly need a new one.
+Reuse existing subjects by name whenever possible.

+Only propose a new subject when truly necessary.

-Do NOT include any other fields.
+Do NOT include any additional fields.

-TOPICS FORMAT
+TOPICS FORMAT (Incremental Mode)

-The "topics" array MUST contain only the new or changed Topics you are proposing.
+The "topics" array MUST contain only the new topics you are proposing.
-If you don’t need any new topics, use an empty array:
+If no new topics are needed:

 "topics": []

-Each topic MUST have this shape:
+Each topic MUST follow:

 {
-  "subjectName": "<an existing or newly proposed subject name>", "name": "<Human-readable topic name>"
+  "subjectName": "<existing or newly-proposed subject name>", "name": "<Human-readable topic name>"
 }

 Constraints:

-subjectName MUST be either:

-The "name" of an existing subject from ai-hierarchy-for-ai-v2.json, or
+subjectName MUST refer to an existing subject or one listed in "subjects".

-The "name" of a subject you listed in the "subjects" array above.

-name is a human-friendly label for the topic, e.g. "Cycling Fueling, Carbs, and Energy Systems".
+Topic names MUST be human-friendly.

+Reuse existing topics whenever possible.

+Avoid near-duplicate topics.

-Do NOT include any other fields.
+Do NOT include other fields.

-Reuse topics across multiple notes by name when appropriate; avoid near-duplicates.

 NOTES FORMAT (CRITICAL)

-The "notes" array in your OUTPUT is where you map each input note to a subject/topic and a suggested title.

-The OUTPUT "notes" array MUST:
+The "notes" array MUST:

 Have the SAME LENGTH as the input notes array.

-Include EVERY aiNoteKey from the input.
+Include EVERY aiNoteKey.

-Contain EXACTLY ONE output entry per input note.
+Produce EXACTLY ONE output entry per input note.

 Never merge, drop, or sample notes.

-Each output note MUST have this exact shape:
+Each output note MUST follow:

 {
-  "aiNoteKey": "<copied from input note>", "subjectName": "<chosen subject name>",
+  "aiNoteKey": "<copied from input>",
+  "subjectName": "<subject name>",
+  "topicName": "<topic name>",
-  "topicName": "<chosen topic name>", "suggestedTitle": "<short human-friendly title for this note>" }
+  "suggestedTitle": "<short human-friendly title>"
+}

 Constraints:

-aiNoteKey MUST exactly match the input note’s aiNoteKey.
+aiNoteKey MUST match the input exactly.

-subjectName MUST be either:

-An existing subject name from ai-hierarchy-for-ai-v2.json, or

-A subject name you’ve added in the "subjects" array.
+subjectName MUST be from the existing hierarchy or your "subjects" array.

-topicName MUST be either:
+topicName MUST be from the existing hierarchy or your "topics" array.

-An existing topic name under that subject from ai-hierarchy-for-ai-v2.json, or

-A topic name you’ve added in the "topics" array under that subject.

 TITLE GUIDELINES (VERY IMPORTANT)

 For each "suggestedTitle":

-Make it a short, human-friendly summary of the main idea of the note.
+Short, human-friendly, clear.

+5–12 words preferred.

-Base it on the content (promptText + responseText), not just the hints.
+Base it on the full content (prompt + response).

-Do NOT copy or truncate the user’s prompt verbatim.
+Titles MUST NOT be conversational or copied from the prompt.

-Prefer declarative titles, e.g.:

-Good: "Pasta Timing Around Moderate Exercise for Blood Sugar Control"

-Bad: "Let's assume that I want to eat pasta"

-Avoid meta phrases like "turn 3", "this revised version", "as discussed above", "you wrote", etc.

-Aim for about 5–12 words.

-Forbidden patterns (do NOT use them under any circumstances):

-Do NOT include the word "Turn" anywhere in the title.

-Do NOT include parentheses like "(Turn 3)" or any similar meta suffix.
+MUST NOT contain “Turn” or parentheses like “(Turn 3)”.

-Do NOT copy fileName, chatTitle, subjectHint, or topicHint verbatim into the title.
+MUST NOT copy fileName, chatTitle, subjectHint, or topicHint verbatim.

-You may reuse individual words (e.g., "cheese", "heart health"), but the title MUST NOT just be those strings with minor tweaks.

-If multiple notes share the same fileName (i.e., multiple turns in one chat), the titles MUST be distinct, focusing on what is unique about that turn.

-Examples:

-Bad: "I just finished a 90 minute cycling session"
-Good: "Refueling After a 90-Minute Moderate Cycling Session"

-Bad: "Let's assume that I want to eat pasta"
-Good: "Small Pasta Portions Around Low-Intensity Exercise"

-Bad: "Heart Health Ranking Best Worst (Turn 1)"
+MUST be distinct for notes sharing the same fileName.

 Good:

-"Criteria for Heart-Healthier Cheese Choices"
+“Criteria for Heart-Healthier Cheese Choices”

-"Nutrition Comparison Table for Nine Common Cheeses"

-"Is Cheddar Worse Than Brie for Heart Health?"

-"Heart-Health Assessment of Burrata Cheese"

-"Updated Cheese Ranking Including Burrata and Gouda"
+“Daily Protein Needs for an Active Older Cyclist”

+“Refueling After a 90-Minute Moderate Ride”

+Bad:

+“I just finished a 90 minute cycling session”

+“Let’s assume I want pasta”

+“Heart Health Ranking Best Worst (Turn 1)”

 VALIDATION BEFORE YOU RESPOND

-Before you send your final JSON:
+Before returning your final JSON file, confirm:

-Confirm the top-level structure is exactly: version, generatedAt, subjects, topics, notes.
+Top-level structure exactly matches: version, generatedAt, subjects, topics, notes

-Confirm that:

-version is the number 2.
+version is 2.

-"subjects" objects use only:

-{ "name": "..." }
+"subjects" only contains { "name": "..." }.

-"topics" objects use only:

-{ "subjectName": "...", "name": "..." }
+"topics" only contains { "subjectName": "...", "name": "..." }.

-"notes" objects use only:
+"notes" only contains exactly:
 { "aiNoteKey", "subjectName", "topicName", "suggestedTitle" }

-Confirm that:

-The output "notes" array length is exactly the same as the input "notes" array length.
+Output "notes" length matches input "notes" length.

-Every aiNoteKey from the input appears exactly once in the output "notes".
+Each input aiNoteKey appears exactly once.

-Finally, write this single JSON object into a file (for example ai-classification-batch-2.json) and return it to me as a downloadable file.
+Finally, write the single JSON object into a file (e.g. ai-classification-batch-2.json) and return it as a downloadable attachment.
 Do NOT print the JSON inline unless you absolutely cannot return a file.